 Surprised as she was, Isabella was not shaken from being spoken to on the street late at night.
 In fact, she felt perfectly safe.
 As her heart began to glow, she placed her right hand on her heart and looked deep into the man’s dark eyes.
 It was then that she noticed how they sparkled like stars in a desert sky.
 Before her mind’s eye, appeared images of Arabia in times long gone by.

-“Yes, I do, sir,” she replied, reaching into her bag for the leftover lasagne that her employer had given to her.
+“Yes, I can, sir,” she replied, reaching into her bag for the leftover lasagne that her employer had given to her.

 A warm and grateful smile appeared on the man’s face as he held out both hands to receive the meal that was still warm.
 He had not had a decent meal in weeks.